h0rn3t/fastapi-async-sqlalchemy/README.md

 ### Description

-Provides middleware for FastAPI and SQLAlchemy using AsyncSession and async engine.
+Provides SQLAlchemy middleware for FastAPI using AsyncSession and async engine.

 ### Install